vipin-banka/hunk-catalog/README.md

 7. [Import a Custom Entity](#import-custom-entity)

 ### <a name="import-sellable-item">1.
 Import a sellable item
 Let's say you want to import a sellable item.
-Your sellable item have few custom fields i.e. "Accessories" and "Dimensions" and you need to add a custom component for that.
+Your sellable item have few custom fields i.e. "Accessories" and "Dimensions" and you need to add a custom commerce component for that.

+Follow below steps:

 #### 1.1 Create a c# class for source sellable item.
 This class represents source sellable item content.